Effective Hamiltonian approach to kinetic Ising models: Application to an infinitely long-range Husimi-Temperley model: Decay of metastable states

-the difference being that in the present study the law has been assumed to hold only after the initial relaxation has completed while in Ref.\ \cite{mori_asymptotic_2010} it was considered to be approximately valid throughout the whole decay process.
+where $n_A^0, n_A^{eq} $ are the populations at $t=0$ and at thermal equilibrium, respectively.
+The difference with Ref.\ \cite{mori_asymptotic_2010} is that in the present study the behavior Eq.\ (\ref{exp-law}) has been assumed to hold only after the initial relaxation has completed while in Ref.\ \cite{mori_asymptotic_2010} it was considered to be approximately valid throughout the whole decay process.
 In view of this difference, the comparison of our lifetime $ \tau $ with the calculations of Ref.\ \cite{mori_asymptotic_2010} would be legitimate only if the initial fast relaxation time is negligible in comparison with $ \tau $.
-This has been achieved by restricting consideration to sufficiently deep potential wells near the local minimum A which can be easily satisfied in large systems $N\geq1000 $ where the depth of even a shallow well in $ f^0 $ in Fig.\ \ref{fig1} is strongly enhanced by the factor $ N $ in the expressions of the Arrhenius type satisfied by the lifetime \cite{kramers1940,weiss-ising,matkowsky1984asymptotic,mori_asymptotic_2010}
+This has been achieved by restricting consideration to sufficiently deep potential wells near the local minimum A which can be easily satisfied in large systems $N\geq1000 $ where the depth of even a shallow well in $ f^0 $ in Fig.\ \ref{fig1} is strongly enhanced by the factor $ N $ in the expressions of the Arrhenius type satisfied by the lifetime in HTM \cite{kramers1940,weiss-ising,matkowsky1984asymptotic,mori_asymptotic_2010}